-In Autodesk 3ds Max Design objects can be duplicated with the Clone option (Edit > Clone).
+In the Autodesk 3ds Max Design software, objects can be duplicated with the Clone option (Edit>Clone).
 When cloning you have the option of enabling the duplicate object to maintain a dynamic link to the source object.
-Selecting Edit > Clone opens the Clone Options dialog box, as shown in Figure 3-41.
+Selecting Edit>Clone opens the Clone Options dialog box, as shown in Figure 3-43.
+An object should be selected to access the Clone option.
+It remains grayed out if no object is selected.